GraphDatabaseExperiments/graph_uniqueness_constraints_experiments/README.md

 - Neo4j Browser 5.0.0

-The real world graph datasets (Recommendations) is provided along with other sample data sets in the [Neo4j Sandbox](https://sandbox.neo4j.com/).
+The real world graph datasets (Recommendations) is provided along with other sample data sets in the [Neo4j Sandbox](https://sandbox.neo4j.com/) or can be downloaded from the following repository: [Neo4j recommendations](https://github.com/neo4j-graph-examples/recommendations).

 ## Experiments: